Siko-wow/affliction/docs/index.md

 To maximize your uptime, you also want a clean opener.
 Generally, you should open: shadow bolt -> haunt -> unstable affliction -> corruption -> curse of agony.
-You can swap haunt and unstable affliction, but importantly this gives guarantees your shadow bolt will land before you cast corruption.
+You can swap haunt and unstable affliction, but importantly this guarantees your shadow bolt will land before you cast corruption.
 If you can, precast shadow bolt so that the cast goes off as the pull timer reaches zero.
 I use this macro to precast:
 ```
 #showtooltip